chainguard-dev/edu/content/chainguard/chainguard-images/videos/node-images.md

 Now, these dependencies are all `apt-get` based.

-And Chainguard images, we have APK tools.
+And Chainguard Images, we have APK tools.

 We're not an Alpine distribution, we use our own Linux distribution called Wolfi.